cal-weng/Terminus-docs/docs/overview/introduction/getting-started/index.md

 :::info
 - We will continue to update this table.
 If you have completed an installation on a systm version not listed, or if you encountered any issues, please don't hesitate to contact us.
-- For best performance and compatibility, we recommend installing Terminus on Linux.
+- For best performance and compatibility, we recommend installing Olares on Linux.
 :::

 ## Quick Start Guides